sxjczzl/Homebrew-brew/docs/Manpage.md

     If `--no-publish` is passed, do not publish bottles to Bintray.

-    If `--warn-on-publish-failure` was passed, do not exit if there's a failure publishing bottles on Bintray.
+    If `--warn-on-publish-failure` was passed, do not exit if there’s a failure publishing bottles on Bintray.

   * `release-notes` [`--markdown`] [`previous_tag`] [`end_ref`]: